Environment of Karachi: Water pollution

-Water pollution id by the discharge of wastewater from commercial and industrial waste (intentionally or through spills) into surface waters; discharges of untreated domestic sewage, and chemical contaminants, such as chlorine, from treated sewage; release of waste and contaminants into surface runoff flowing to surface waters (including urban runoff and agricultural runoff, which may contain chemical fertilizers and pesticides); waste disposal and leaching into groundwater; eutrophication and littering.
+Water pollution is by the discharge of wastewater from commercial and industrial waste (intentionally or through spills) into surface waters; discharges of untreated domestic sewage, and chemical contaminants, such as chlorine, from treated sewage; release of waste and contaminants into surface runoff flowing to surface waters (including urban runoff and agricultural runoff, which may contain chemical fertilizers and pesticides); waste disposal and leaching into groundwater; eutrophication and littering.

 110 million gallons per day of raw, untreated water from the Indus River is mixed with treated water from the Karachi Water and Sewerage Board (KWSB)’s water treatment plants, and this mixed water is supplied to the city.
 The KWSB claims that this water is fit for consumption.
 The quantity of chlorine has also been increased to ensure that all sorts of bacteria and germs are eliminated.

 Karachi has drinking water pollution and inaccessibility.
 There is dissatisfaction with garbage disposal in Karachi.
 Instead of disposing garbage at the solid waste management plant, the people have been throwing and burning it at various residential and commercial points in the city, causing immense pollution.

-Tanning

-Pakistan exports leather product using Leather production processes including tanning.
-In addition to the other environmental impacts of leather, the production processes have a high environmental impact, most notably due to: